Inkswell

 Codex — your story bible

-Characters, locations, worlds, factions, items, events, and concepts, each with its own profile and linked scenes, plus mention auto-detect so your canon stays consistent as the manuscript grows.
+Characters, locations, worlds, factions, items, events, and concepts, each with its own profile.
+Every entry automatically lists the scenes that mention it — by name or alias, for any category — so your canon stays consistent as the manuscript grows.
 Can be scoped for single writing projects, or shared across a series.

 Codex: a character profile in the story bible with linked scenes